open-mmlab/mmdetection/README.md

 [Robust Detection Benchmark Suite](https://github.com/bethgelab/robust_detection_benchmark) and has been submitted to mmdetection as [pull request](https://github.com/open-mmlab/mmdetection/pulls).

+The benchmarking toolkit is part of the paper [Benchmarking Robustness in Object Detection: Autonomous Driving when Winter is Coming](https://arxiv.org/abs/1907.07484).

 For more information how to evaluate models on corrupted images and results for a set of standard models please refer to [ROBUSTNESS_BENCHMARKING.md](ROBUSTNESS_BENCHMARKING.md).